ofmla/devito-wiki/Azure-Hyperscale:-Kubernetes-Setup-for-Dask.md

 #devito_base
 ```

-12. Create a new kubernetes cluster.
+12. Create a new Kubernetes cluster.
 You can replace the VM [Standard_HB120rs_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/hbv2-series) with the one you prefer.
 Standard_HB120rs_v2 has 480G memory which is a good choice for 3D FWI. `--node-count 2` denotes 2 VMs to be used for the cluster. ([more info](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-create))
 ```
 az aks create \
      --resource-group fwirg \